 Robert Ward, Composer

-One after another, contemporary American composers have been drawn like moths to the flame of famous American plays and novels such as Little Women, A Streetcar Named Desire, and The Great Gatsby, but the operas that have resulted have rarely succeeded in capturing the power of the original and have generally slipped into obscurity soon after their much anticipated premieres.
-A singular exception is Robert Ward's 1961 opera based on Arthur Miller's enduring play about the 1692 witch trials in Salem, Massachusetts: The Crucible.
+Like moths to the proverbial flame, contemporary American composers have been drawn to famous American plays and novels such as Little Women, A Streetcar Named Desire, and The Great Gatsby, but the operas that have resulted have rarely succeeded in capturing the power of the original and generally have slipped into obscurity soon after their much anticipated premieres.
+A singular exception is Robert Ward’s 1961 opera based on Arthur Miller’s enduring play about the 1692 witch trials in Salem, Massachusetts: The Crucible.

 Not only did the 45-year-old, Cleveland-born composer's music, set to a libretto by Bernard Stambler, win favorable reviews from the New York critics, it has become, in the decades since, one of the most frequently performed American operas.
 The consensus of critics and audiences is that Ward and Stambler succeeded in creating that rarest of stage works: a musically compelling setting of a great literary work-in this case, Arthur Miller's gripping attack on the anti-communist hysteria of the early 1950s that reached its apotheosis in the hearings of the House Un-American Activities Committee, which ruined lives and careers in the name of rooting out dangerous ideas.

-Although Ward wrote six other operas, none approached the success of The Crucible (which won a Pulitzer Prize), the signal accomplishment that won the composer a place in the pantheon of American music.
+Although Ward wrote six other operas, none approached the success of The Crucible, which won a Pulitzer Prize and its composer a place in the pantheon of American opera.
 Thus it was that his home town sought in 1972 to recognize this native son with the Cleveland Arts Prize for Music

-The influence of Gershwin, whose Rhapsody in Blue exploded on the nation's musical consciousness in 1924 when Ward was six, is also evident in much of the younger composer's music.
-After graduating in 1939 from the Eastman School of Music, where he studied composition under Bernard Rogers and Howard Hansen, Ward was admitted to the Juilliard School of Music, where he continued his studies with Frederick Jacobi and, after a stint leading an army band during World War II, was offered a teaching position.
+The influence of Gershwin is also evident in much of the younger composer’s music.
+Ward was six in 1924 when Rhapsody in Blue exploded on the nation’s musical consciousness.
+After graduating in 1939 from the Eastman School of Music, where he studied composition under Bernard Rogers and Howard Hansen, Ward was admitted to Juilliard, where he continued his studies with Frederick Jacobi.
+Following a stint leading an army band during World War II, Ward was offered a teaching position there.

 Cleveland Arts Prize